 Your child’s online safety is paramount to us.

-We encourage children to send us messages to tell us how they’re getting on with the Summer Reading Challenge.
-All messages sent to us go directly to our moderator, and nothing is displayed on the site that breaks the rules of our strict code of conduct.
+Children have the option of posting messages to the Chat page to tell us how they’re getting on with the Summer Reading Challenge and Winter Mini Challenge and share the books they are enjoying with other readers.
+All messages sent through Chat go directly to our moderator, and nothing is displayed on the site that breaks the rules of our strict code of conduct.

-Children cannot message each other independently – they can only send messages via our website (and through our moderator).
+Children cannot message each other independently – they can only send messages via the Chat page (and through our moderator).

-When children register on our site, they select an avatar and choose a fun name.
-This means we never use children’s real names or allow messages with real names to be posted on our site.
+We never use children’s real names or allow messages with real names to be posted on our site.
 Similarly any personal information such as addresses and phone numbers are never displayed.
-Messages containing this type of information will be blocked by our moderator.
+Messages containing any personal information will be blocked by our moderators.

 Find out what is happening throughout the summer and in other parts of the country